MBB Consulting: What’s Different About the Big 3 Firms

 • High-Quality Work: Each of the Big 3 have different organizational models, but they all seek to consistently deliver high-quality work.
 McKinsey feels that it delivers quality by working on-site with their client and solving problems together.
 BCG’s approach is to deliver unique, bottom-up solutions tailored to every client rather than leveraging solutions that have worked for other clients.
 Whatever the method, they seek to make a big impact on the client’s business.

-• Focus on Individual Development: Strong focus on the personal and professional development of each and every individual is in the DNA of the MBB firms.
-One can definitely expect to grow immensely when working at the MBBs.
+• Focus on Individual Development: Strong focus on the personal and professional development of each and every individual is in the DNA of the MBB consulting firms.
+One can definitely expect to grow immensely while at the MBBs.

-• Camaraderie: The MBB firms all interview for strong teamwork skills.
-As they say at Bain, “a Bainie never lets another Bainie fall,” which shows the level of support you can expect.
+• Camaraderie: The MBB consulting firms all interview for strong teamwork skills.
+As they say at Bain, “a Bainie never lets another Bainie fail,” which shows the culture and the level of support you can expect.

 • Competitive Salary: With great work and responsibilities, come higher paychecks.
-MBB consulting firms pay higher than other consulting firms across levels, as they also are at a talent war with Wall Street’s investment banking firms.
+MBB consulting firms pay more than other consulting firms across levels, as they are in a talent war with Wall Street’s investment banks, venture capitalists, tech firms, and others.

-• Excellent Exit Opportunities: MBB consultants with their diverse experiences have a multitude of exit opportunities in operations, strategy, finance, sales, and leadership roles.
-Additionally, the alumni network is extremely strong which can open doors to top firms across industries.
+• Excellent Exit Opportunities: MBB consultants, with their diverse experiences, have a plethora of exit opportunities in operations, strategy, finance, sales, and leadership roles.
+Additionally, the alumni network is extremely strong, which can open doors to top firms across industries.

 [EXCLUSIVE FREE TRAINING]